davidssmith/rawarray-rust/README.md

 Time stamping is also not necessary, because file systems already provide that.
 Adding a time stamp that changes upon rewrite or access also foils checksum attemps.
 HDF5 files are very difficult to checksum for this reason.
 It is our belief that the checksum should depend upon data properties only, not any chronology.
 Two files are identical if they contain identical data, no matter when they were created or accessed last.

-To checksum an RA file, simple run your local checksum command.
+To checksum an RawArray file, simple run your local checksum command.
 For example, on
 linux:

 ```